leerons/dashit/README.md

 ======

 A Bathroom monitoring and queue management system, developed as part of the WiX 2013 employees only hackathon.
-Utilising: Raspbery Pi, Node.js &amp; Meteor.js
+Utilizing: Raspbery Pi, Node.js &amp; Meteor.js

 ![Open](readme-resources/open.jpg?raw=true)